Anti-Blackness and the African Immigrant

 Itoro Bassey

-I am a Nigerian-American writer, writing about the African Diaspora, womanhood and migration.
+I am a writer writing about the African Diaspora, womanhood and migration.